IQGeo/utils-devrel-samples/Documents/NMT/Live Doc Sample/Live_Docs_Overview.md

 - **Real-Time Execution:** Functions are executed immediately with user-provided inputs, and results are logged in the console.
 - **Support for Complex Types:** Handles nested arrays, objects, GeoJSON, and custom PinRange types.

-This tool is intended for those who want a **live, interactive way to explore API functionality** without writing custom scripts.
+This tool is intended for those who want an **interactive way to use API functionality** without writing custom scripts.

 ---